Allied Healthcare Department

 Our journey is marked by the dedication and contributions of visionary leaders, shaping the department into a hub of academic excellence and clinical innovation since 1957.

 Our services include a spectrum of methodologies, including conventional, conformal, Intensity Modulated Radiation Therapy (IMRT), VMAT and Stereotactic Body Radiation Therapy (SBRT) planning.
-We are also equipped to provide High Dose Rate (HDR) Brachytherapy planning, ensuring a holistic approach to cancer care.

 Services & Scope